Back to all posts

 var retval = ntdll.indirectSyscallInvoke<Delegates.NtOpenFile>("NtOpenFile", argsNtOpenFile);

-Step 2: Using NtCreateSection API for creating a file-backed section with PAGE_READONLY permissions that is backed by the particular dll we are going to hollow.
+Step 2: Use NtCreateSection API for creating a file-backed section with PAGE_READONLY permissions, backed by the particular DLL we are going to hollow.

 A file-backed section reflects the contents of an actual file on disk; in other words, it is a memory-mapped file.
 Any access to memory locations within a given file-backed section corresponds to accesses to locations in the associated file.